Michael K Gainey

 Michael K. Gainey’s story began in instability and survival.
-His mother became pregnant at 17, and his father battled drug addiction and moved in and out of his life because of prison.
-He grew up in extreme poverty in a home where rats and roaches crawled across the floors and over him throughout the night.
+His mother became pregnant at 17, and his father battled drug addiction and spent much of his childhood in and out of prison.
+Michael grew up in extreme poverty in a home where rats and roaches crawled across the floors and over him throughout the night.
 Long before he understood what safety meant, he learned what it felt like to live without it.

 His struggles followed him into school.
 Michael was expelled from two schools and placed on ADHD medication, often feeling labeled instead of understood.
 He carried the weight of feeling different, misunderstood, and disposable in systems that were never designed to see his full story.
 As he grew older, life presented challenges that went far beyond academics.